jiggoha/napoleon-chat/README.md

   * Hands are sorted after being dealt
   * Remove card when player clicks to play it
   * Only allows players to play a card when it is their turn
+  * Function for determing the winning card of a trick

 TODO